 Full kitchen facilities are available in all dormitories.
 A Japanese family homestay program is also available which covers all meals except for lunches during the week.

-The cost of studying at Kansai Gaidai is the equivalent to the cost of 15 credit hours tuition & fees, double-room and 20 meal plan at the University of Nebraska-Kearney.
+The cost of studying at Kansai Gaidai is the equivalent to the cost of 12 credit hours of UNK Undergraduate tuition & fees, Double-room and All-Access Meal Plan plus 200 points at the University of Nebraska-Kearney.

 Divisions of Study: